nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 });
 ```

-In this code, the `defineProperty` proxy trap returns `false` when `key` isn't a string and otherwise proceeds with the default behavior.
+In this code, the `defineProperty` proxy trap returns `false` when `key` is a symbol and otherwise proceeds with the default behavior.
 When `Object.defineProperty()` is called with `"name"` as the key, the method succeeds because the key is a string.
 When `Object.defineProperty()` is called with `nameSymbol`, it throws an error because the `defineProperty` trap returns `false`.

 I> You can also have `Object.defineProperty()` silently fail by returning `true` and not calling the `Reflect.defineProperty()` method.
 That will suppress the error while not actually defining the property.